-In order to re-lease a property, substantial renovations or remodeling could be required.
+In order to re-lease or sell a property, substantial renovations or remodeling could be required.
 For instance, we expect that some of our properties will be designed for use by a particular tenant or business.
 Upon default or termination of the lease by such a tenant, the property might not be marketable without substantial capital improvements.
-The cost of construction in connection with any renovations and the time it takes to complete such renovations may be affected by factors beyond our control, including material and labor shortages, subcontractor defaults and delays, weather conditions, and changes in federal, state and local laws.
+The cost of construction in connection with any renovations and the time it takes to complete such renovations may be affected by factors beyond our control, including material and labor shortages, general contractor and/or subcontractor defaults and delays, permitting issues, weather conditions, and changes in federal, state and local laws.
 If we experience cost overruns resulting from delays or other causes in any construction project, we may have to seek additional debt financing.
 Further, delays in construction will cause a delay in our receipt of revenues from that property and could adversely affect our ability to meet our debt service obligations.

-Uninsured losses may adversely affect returns to our stockholders.
+Uninsured and/or underinsured losses may adversely affect returns to our stockholders.